ariebovenberg/snug/docs/advanced.rst

 -----------------

 To keep everything nice and modular, queries may be composed and extended.
-In our github API example, we may wish to define common logic for:
+In the github API example, we may wish to define common logic for:

 * prefixing urls with ``https://api.github.com``
 * setting the required headers